My-Machine-Learning-Projects-CT/Georgia-Restaurant_Inspection/README.md

 # Project: Georgia Restaurant Inspection
-A group project in CS4400: Intro to Database Systems at Georgia Tech Summer 2015 semester.
  Please refer to RestaurantInspection_v1.2.pdf for the project guidelines

 ## Project Progress Logs
 Below are notes of all activities throughout the duration of the project.